Valdezmj/ucd-csci2312-pa2/README.md

 This class acts as a container that can hold a list of Point objects in lexicographical order.
 Each cluster created will have a unique id.
 See example below...

-_Note: Exposes _PointPtr_ when included, which is a shared pointer of a Point object._
+_Note: Exposes a typedef PointPtr when included, which is a shared pointer of a Point object._
 #### Creating a Cluster Object
 ```c++
 int main() {